dustinsand/hex-arch-kotlin-spring-boot/README.md

 >As events arrive from the outside world at a port, a technology-specific adapter converts it into a usable procedure call or message and passes it to the application.
 The application is blissfully ignorant of the nature of the input device.
 When the application has something to send out, it sends it out through a port to an adapter, which creates the appropriate signals needed by the receiving technology (human or automated).
 The application has a semantically sound interaction with the adapters on all sides of it, without actually knowing the nature of the things on the other side of the adapters.”
 >– [Alistair Cockburn](https://alistair.cockburn.us/hexagonal-architecture/)

 Personally I've used hexagonal architectures with DDD for years because it aligns well with how I reason about designing applications.
-However, I'm not aware of a "standard" project structure for JVM microservices so this is my interpretation.
-If a canonical project structure exists, please let me know.
-I've seen a different interpretation of project structures from each engineer I've learned this architecture from.
+However, I'm not aware of a "standard" project structure for JVM microservices so this is my interpretation of how to design and implement a hexagonal architecture for the JVM.

-Thank you to all the engineers who have shared their knowledge on this topic.
-If you are unfamiliar with this architecture, please review the references first.
-This project is my interpretation of how to design and implement a hexagonal architecture for the JVM.

 # Project Description

-This project is used to show how the hexagonal architecture can be applied to a Microservice (Spring Boot) and a native AWS Lambda (Quarkus) in a multi module project.
+This project is used to show how the hexagonal architecture can be applied to a Microservice (Spring Boot) and a native binary AWS Lambda (Quarkus) in a multi module project.
 The multi module project allows for code re-use (each application re-uses the application core and the output adapters) across modules.
 The sample code is intentionally simple in order to focus on how to structure the packages for a hexagonal architecture and apply the concepts.

 # Objective Of This Architecture